SciML/SciMLExpectations.jl/docs/src/tutorials/optimization_under_uncertainty.md

 # Optimization Under Uncertainty with SciMLExpectations.jl

-This tutorial gives and overview of how to leverage the efficient Koopman expectation method from SciMLExpectations to perform optimization under uncertainty.
+This tutorial gives an overview of how to leverage the efficient Koopman expectation method from SciMLExpectations to perform optimization under uncertainty.
 We demonstrate this by using a bouncing ball model with an uncertain model parameter.
 We also demonstrate its application to problems with probabilistic constraints, in particular a special class of constraints called chance constraints.

 ## System Model

-First lets consider a 2D bouncing ball, where the states are the horizontal position $x$, horizontal velocity $\dot{x}$, vertical position $y$, and vertical velocity $\dot{y}$.
+First let's consider a 2D bouncing ball, where the states are the horizontal position $x$, horizontal velocity $\dot{x}$, vertical position $y$, and vertical velocity $\dot{y}$.
 This model has two system parameters, acceleration due to gravity and coefficient of restitution (models energy loss when the ball impacts the ground).
 We can simulate such a system using `ContinuousCallback` as

 ```@example control
 using OrdinaryDiffEq, Plots